 Die Laan 33 is a special project for BE3 Architects.
 It is not often that we get a chance to work within the heart of Stellenbosch.
 It is a privilege that comes with responsibility!
 Onsite was an old house – dark, cold and rather unappealing.
 The client was looking into the possibility of reinventing it.
 After doing a complete feasibility study, including heritage and structural input and costing comparing concept designs for a major refurbishment versus demolition and starting with a clean slate it was decided to opt for the latter.
 All required processes were followed, and approvals obtained.
-The old house was demolished salvaging the oregan pine roof structure for re-use.
-What will be build is a contemporary home with a 2nd dwelling unit at the furthest end of the plot.
+The old house was demolished salvaging the oregon pine roof structure for re-use.
+What was built is a contemporary home with a 2nd dwelling unit at the furthest end of the plot.
 The architectural language is clearly 2020 but sensitive in scale, material use and proportion to the streetscape of the area.
-One of the main challenges is a 4-storey flat block bordering the northern side of the plot.
+One of the main challenges was a 4-storey flat block bordering the northern side of the plot.
 So, creating privacy and good orientation were tricky.
 Elegantly floating roofs open to the north east sun without compromising privacy.
-By using three blocks that are exactly equal in size we are hoping for economy in repetition and ease of construction.
 A special project in a special setting for a special client.